 It used to be that only two factors drove an organization’s choice of data storage platform: performance and cost.
 But along came data… and then more data and bigger data and, well, it’s not stopping.

-Yep, data got big and traditional approaches to choosing storage don’t work anymore.
+Yep, data got big and traditional approaches to storage selection and management don’t work anymore.

-Data growth is flipping budgets upside down as the amount organizations must spend on storage is increasing, leaving less to put toward compute.
-That is, if they continue with the traditional approach of simply adding more HDDs or trying to evolve into all-flash solutions.
+Data growth is flipping company budgets upside down as the amount organizations must spend on information storage and data management systems is increasing, leaving less to put toward compute.
+That is, if they continue with the traditional approach of simply adding more HDDs or trying to evolve into all-flash data storage solutions.

 Managing the budget while still getting the performance you need comes down to understanding the available technologies, their pros and cons, and how you can best use them to your advantage.

-In our new e-book, “A Guide to Solving I/O and Mixed Workload Challenges,” we’ll walk you through flash, HDD and hybrid storage technologies.
+In our new ebook, “A Guide to Solving I/O and Mixed Workload Challenges,” we’ll walk you through flash, HDD and hybrid data storage technologies.
 Among the questions we’ll answer:

 - Why HDD persists even though flash is seen as its natural replacement